jayarajsajjanar/mygame/README.md

 A user can have multiple games active at the same time.
 The games can be retrieved or played by using the path parameter `urlsafe_game_key`.

+A reminder mail will be sent for the users who have pending games every 10 minutes.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.